wilsonchentw/master_thesis/README.md

     - **STILL RUNNING**

 -------------------------------------------------------------------------------
-##Possible Proposed Method:
+##Preliminary Method:

-###Patch with Majority Vote
+###Patch with Majority Vote (Na&iuml;ve)
-####Algorithm
-    Train:
-        Divide training image into patches with label
-        Learn a classifier to hard-classify patch
+- In training phase, divide training image into patches with label, then learn a classifier to hard-classify patch.
-    Test:
-        Divide testing image into patches
-        Classify the image with majority label of patches
+  For testing, divide testing image into patches, and classify the image with majority label of patches.

 ------------------------------------------------------------------------------
 ##Idea